-- The color of the product could have white to light brown color.
+- The color of the product could be white to light brown color.

 - The flavor of the product must be pleasant and clean, excluding rancid, fruity, moldy, cooked, sour, and more.
 Though, it might be judged on the basis of its sensory properties.

-- Sugar included in condensed milk, partly skimmed, and skimmed milk must comply with IS 1679-1960 and other good quality sugar which could be used.
+- Sugar included in condensed milk, partly skimmed, and skimmed milk must comply with IS 1679-1960 and other good quality sugar that could be used.

 - It must be fortified with Vitamins A, D, and B groups.
 Moreover, the vitamins included must be of food grade and their fortification level must be mentioned on the labels, including if the use of condensed milk is not prescribed for infants.